dialcg/DataCaptureChallenge/readme.md

 # DataCapture

-A piece of software that let's you process simple numbers.
+A piece of software that let you process simple numbers.

 ## Data operations